Swapnull/logs/README.md

 	logs find --file [file] --date-from [date] --date-to [date] where [file] is the title of the file

-where [date] is the date in DD/MM/YYYY format
+where [dategit] is the date in DD/MM/YYYY format
 ######Examples
 	logs find -f project.log -df 01/01/2000 -dt 01/01/2014
 	logs find --file develop.log --date-from 01/01/2005 --date-to 31/12/2005